Skip to main content

 Adding user seconduser to group users

-Here. firstuser and seconduser — user names.
-In addition to their primary group, both users are now added to the secondary group created.
+Here firstuser and seconduser are the user names.
+Now in addition to their primary group, both users are added to the created secondary group.

 3. Check that users are added to the group: